DNA64/SuperHakchi/README.md

 If you do not have a `user variable` named Path, click the New… button.

-Add a variable named Path and make its value the location of your python.exe.
+Add a variable named Path and make its value the location of the folder containing your python.exe.

 **Finding python.exe**